Weimar Institute walk - January 2021

-On the first day of the year, nine of us had a brief but enjoyable walk at the Weimar Institute property, located a few miles east of Auburn, Ca., in the Sierra foothills, at elevation 2,200 ft.
+On the first day of the new year nine of us had a brief and enjoyable walk on Weimar Institute property, located a few miles east of Auburn, Ca., in the Sierra foothills, at elevation 2,200 ft.

 At the start of our walk it was chilly, but rolling hills topography soon warms you up.
 We had changeable skies, a blend of overcast light and moments of sunshine finding us.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 |irrigation flume||pine needles in Manzanita trees||winter sunbeam on Jean|

 |the fern-like ground-cover is called "mountain misery"||winter day||Manzanita tunnel|

 |Linda & grandson Dominic||his friend Liam||showing us a special purchase||after the break|

 The cemetery here is vast, covering acres of open woods.
 About 1,500 people are interred, mostly TB victims.

 Starting a hundred years ago (1920s) the Weimar Joint Sanitorium was established as a Public facility, to take care of TB patients, funded by 13 mostly local California Counties.

 At peak occupancy, in 1948, there were 550 patients, in 24 buildings, with 300 support & admin staff, a substantial operation.
 No surprise that the Sanitorium became a major source of employment in surrounding foothill communities.